Crow's Creative Method: The Three Steps Of Creation

 Hopefully you've kept this in mind when working on your idea, but even then, it is inevitable that mistakes find their way into any creative work.
 Just like you've done in Step 1, skim over related lore in your world bible to make sure there aren't any illogical, inconsistent pieces of lore.

-As I browse his document, he finds his notes that describe how some species, including the green orcs, were born.
-Through a line of deduction, he realises that green orcs have to have lost their heightened social talent thousands of years ago in a world-shaping event that is already established within the lore.
+As I browse his document, I find my notes that describe how some species, including the green orcs, were born.
+Through a line of deduction, I realise that green orcs have to have lost their heightened social talent thousands of years ago in a world-shaping event that is already established within the lore.
 This means that they should be less emotionally mature and less likely to engage with society.
 And... well, this conflicts with my concept of theatre, doesn't it?
 So that point has to get removed from the list, unfortunately.

 Deduce